pydicom/pynetdicom/docs/tutorials/create_scp.rst

 The Data Set
 ============

 A DICOM :dcm:`Data Set<part05/chapter_7.html>`, which from now on we'll just refer to as a *dataset*, is a collection of Data Elements.
-Each Data Element, or *element* for short, is just a description of some value.
-Examples of elements are the *Transfer Syntax UID* element, which contains the value of the transfer syntax used to encode the dataset, *Pixel Data* which (usually) contains image data, and *Patient's Name*, which - surprise! - contains a patient's name.
-The DICOM Standard contains :dcm:`hundreds of official elements<part06/chapter_6.html>`, and if they're not enough you can also create your own private ones.
+Each Data Element, or *element* for short, is a formalised description of a value.
+Some examples of elements are the *Transfer Syntax UID*, which contains the value of the transfer syntax used to encode a dataset, *Pixel Data* which (usually) contains image data, and *Patient's Name*, which - surprise! - contains a patient's name.
+The DICOM Standard contains :dcm:` thousands of official elements<part06/chapter_6.html>`, and if that's not enough you can also create private ones.

+Part 3 of the DICOM Standard contains a bunch of official dataset definitions,

+Elements can be combined together any way you desire, the recipe for that combination is termed an *Information Object Definition*, or IOD.
+The product of following that recipe is a dataset (the information object).
+Part 3 of the DICOM Standard contains many IODs, such as the CT Image IOD.
+By following

+defines particular combinations of elements an *Information Object Definition* or IOD.

+,  to describe
-When *elements* are combined together they can be used to describe a *thing* (the "DICOM Information Object").
+(the "DICOM Information Object").
 What that *thing* is depends on which elements are in the dataset, and often what their values are.
 If that *thing* was a *CT Image* dataset, it'd contain the elements required by